- RESOURCES

 - are informed by biomechanics and embodiment

 "I have been surprised by how making the smallest of movements has had a big impact on the way that my body feels.
-Let go of all the common things you have been told about the pelvic floor and come to one of Emilie's classes and listen and move more consciously and see what happens."
+Let go of all the common things you have been told about the pelvic floor... listen and move more consciously and see what happens."

 What's different ?

-We'll cover how to find your pelvic floor muscles, learn about how they work and give you options for funtional prenatal and postnatal movement.
+We'll cover how to find your pelvic floor muscles, learn about how they work and give you options for funtional postnatal movement.

-Emilie's a certified embodied trauma coach and works sensitively.
+Emilie's a certified embodied trauma coach and works sensitively, whether that's for bodywork, movement or pelvic wellbeing.

 That means your emotions too.
 Rather than just looking at the pelvic floor in isolation, we'll be integrating the whole of you.
 This approach involves moving your body well and treating yourself with kindness.